-Transfer Institution: A college or university to which one may transfer for advanced education or training after attending a community college
+Transfer Institution: A college or university to which one may transfer for advanced education or training after attending a community college TSI Assessment: A state exam to determine a student's skill levels in math,, English, and reading.
+The results are used to ensure that students are meeting basic skills before enrolling in college-level courses.

-TSI: Texas Success Initiative; legislation requiring assessments in reading, math, and writing before attending public colleges or universities in Texas